Epyx: Bankruptcy and asset sales

-Epyx had become heavily dependent on the Commodore 64 market, which accounted for the bulk of its revenues most years, but by 1988 the C64 was an aging machine now in its sixth year and the focus of computer gaming was shifting to PC compatibles and 16-bit machines.
-Although the console market, dominated by the Nintendo Entertainment System, was highly lucrative, Epyx objected to Nintendo's strict rules and licensing policies and instead initiated a failed attempt to develop their own game console.

 Epyx was unable to fulfill its contract with Atari to finish developing Lynx hardware and software, and the latter withheld payments that the former needed.
 By the end of 1989, Epyx discontinued developing computer games, began making only console games, and filed for Chapter 11 bankruptcy protection.
 According to Stephen Landrum, a long-time game programmer at Epyx, the company went bankrupt "because it never really understood why it had been successful in the past, and then decided to branch out in a lot of directions, all of which turned out to be failures."

 Epyx had shrunk from 145 employees in 1988 to fewer than 20 by the end of 1989.
 After emerging from bankruptcy the company resumed game development but only for the Lynx, with Atari acting as publisher.
 In 1993, with eight employees left, they decided just to sell off the rest of the company.
 Bridgestone Media Group eventually acquired the rights the rest of Epyx's assets.
 Job offers were extended to the eight remaining employees, but only Peter Engelbrite accepted.

 In 2006, British publisher System 3 announced it had licensed certain Epyx's assets on a time limited basis to release games such as California Games and Impossible Mission for Nintendo DS, PlayStation Portable, and Wii in 2007.